NietoDeveloper/Pharmacy/README.md

 **📄 OVERVIEW**

-The Online Pharmacy Web Application provides a platform for users to browse and purchase medicines digitally.
-Built with the MERN stack (MongoDB, Express.js, React, and Node.js) and Docker for containerization, the app offers a seamless experience for users to manage accounts, place orders, and contact support.
-Admins have specific roles, including product, prescription, and message management.
-Admin login is restricted by a secure admin passphrase.
+The Online Pharmacy Web App enables users to digitally explore and buy medications.
+Developed using the MERN stack (MongoDB, Express.js, React, Node.js) and Docker for containerization, it ensures a smooth user experience for account management, order placement, and support communication.
+Admins handle product, prescription, and message oversight, with access secured by a unique admin passphrase.

 ---